 - Place 3* Contractors and Material Suppliers must give notice of unpaid amounts to the Place 1* Contractor within one hundred and twenty (120) days of last work and/or materials supplied.

 If you work in New York, do your due diligence, and make sure you get paid what you are owed by following the laws above.
 Your financial survival is riding on your ability to collect your pay.
-If you want to get your hands on New York’s lien forms, consider purchasing the required materials from us!
+To learn a more in depth overview of New York's Lien Laws, listen into this episode of The Quit Getting Screwed Construction Podcast.
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact an experienced New York lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 You owe it to yourself to do it right, the first time.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,